Cardinal-Cryptography/aleph-node/contracts/README.md

 ## Yellow button

-Similar to button red, but in that scenario the awards are reversed - players get rewarded for extending the button's life further into the future, i.e.:
+Similar to Red Button, but in this scenario the rewards are reversed - players get rewarded for extending the button's life further into the future, i.e.:

 ```
 score = now - start